Disclaimer: This post was sponsored by Liberal Convention and Visitors Bureau. All opinions and photos are mine.

 Families with young kids will appreciate the state-of-the-art playground, then walk to nearby horseshoe pits to teach them how the game is played.

-My visit was peaceful as I scanned the horizon made up of trees overlooking the Missouri River running from St. Joseph, Missouri, through Atchison, and toward Leavenworth, Kansas.
+My visit was peaceful as I scanned the horizon, lined with trees overlooking the Missouri River, which runs from St. Joseph, Missouri, through Atchison, and toward Leavenworth, Kansas.

 The dedicated marker remembers the Atchison man who was the victim of violence after accidentally injuring a white man while hunting.